Monsterrhino/MonsterrhinoControl/README.md

 You can use the provided minimum example **led.py** to test your setup: https://github.com/Monsterrhino/MonsterrhinoControl/python3_examples

 [![500](http://img.youtube.com/vi/sliHqhePpDA/0.jpg)](http://www.youtube.com/watch?v=sliHqhePpDA "Controlling Monsterrhino RGB LED")

+## Install **gen4-4dpi-50ct-clb** display driver

+Installing this driver can brake your installation!
+Before you try this back up all important files and install it before the CAN installation.
+The best is to start from a clean install of Raspian, we tried many version of Raspian, now Raspberry Pi OS, however the only one that did not cause trable during installation can be found here: **http://downloads.raspberrypi.org/raspbian_latest**.
+It is the **kernel version 4.19.97**.

+The 5" display is manifactured by 4D Systems, the product number is: GEN4-4DPi-50CT-CLB.
+The install instruction can be found here: https://4dsystems.com.au/mwdownloads/download/link/id/198/

+Different versions of the driver are available here: https://4dsystems.com.au/gen4-4dpi-50ct-clb

+The instruction contains the download link to the install package matching the kernel described above: https:/4dsystems.com.au/media/downloads/4DPi/All/gen4-hats_4-19-97.tar.gz

+Download this package to the host PC, make sure the kernel of your Raspian matches the driver (e.g. 4-19-97).
+To check the kernel on your Raspian system type: ```uname -a``` or ```uname -r```

+If you use the Raspberry Pi via SSH send the downloaded package now to the Raspberry Pi.
+To do so navigate on the host PC to the download section and enter following into the terminal:

+scp gen4-hats_4-19-97.tar.gz pi@192.168.32.111:/home/pi

+On the remote SSH terminal navigate to ```cd /home/pi``` and enter ```sudo tar -xzvf gen4-hats_4-19-97.tar.gz -C /```

+After installation poweroff the Raspberry Pi by typing: ```sudo poweroff```.
+Disconnect from power and connect the display as instructed by the manual and restart the the Raspberry Pi.
+Now you should see the terminal on the 5" display.
+Further instructions can be found in the manual of the manufacturer mentioned above.

 ## Install CAN bus driver on SPI2